mdzhumyga/RepData_PeerAssessment1/PA1_template.md

 ```

 ## What is mean total number of steps taken per day?

-Calculate and report the mean and median total number of steps taken per day
+Calculate mean and median

 ```r
 agg_by_date <- aggregate(activitydata$steps, by = list(date = activitydata$date),